Charli Jacoby

-Charli Jacoby (born 9 Oct 1989) is an American rugby union player.
+Charli Jacoby (born October 9, 1989) is an American rugby union player.
 She plays Prop for the United States internationally and for Exeter Chiefs in the Premier 15s.

 Rugby career

 Jacoby made her international debut for the United States against England in June 2019.

-Jacoby moved to England in September 2021 to play for Loughborough Lightning and made 20 appearances for them.
+She moved to England in September 2021 to play for Loughborough Lightning and made 20 appearances for them.
 In November 2021, She was named in the starting line-up in the first match against Canada at the 2021 Pacific Four Series.